bptlab/chimera/README.md

     mysql -u username -p -h localhost JEngineV2 < JEngine\src\main\resources\JEngineV2.sql

-Please be aware of the database settings inside the web.xml.
+Please be aware of the database settings inside the web.xml and also the database_connection in

+    JEngine/blob/dev/src/main/resources/database_connection

 ## Deployment